 Sacrificing none of the usual G-SHOCK toughness, the GSW-H1000-1 (blue), GSW-H1000-1A (black) and GSW-H1000-1A4 (red) are all fitted with the requisite sporty necessities, including distance meters, heart rate monitor, GPS map displays, calorie counter and more, with the added benefit of heightened usefulness by way of Google’s tech.

 As you’d expect, the user can customize these apps as desired (Wear OS grants access to Google Assistant, Fit and Play for more downloadables), remixing the display as desired from the watch face to color theme to the actual information showcased during any given activity.
 Smartphone connectivity allows the wearer to track their activity history, analyze their training specs and even overlay their performance data atop videos of themselves in action.

-G-SHOCK stores and stockists will receive the GSW-H1000 watch series later this month, with prices starting at $699 USD.
+G-SHOCK’s website, stores and stockists will receive the GSW-H1000 watch series in May, with prices starting at $699 USD.